Join: Expats in Poland

 Language Support and Accessibility

 Language support and accessibility are crucial aspects to consider when selecting a Polish bank account, especially for expats and English speakers.
 While many banks in Poland have improved their English support significantly, the level of service varies considerably between institutions.
-Modern digital banks like mBank and ING typically offer comprehensive English-language mobile apps and websites, making them popular choices among foreigners.
+Modern digital banks like mBank and VeloBank typically offer comprehensive English-language mobile apps and websites, making them popular choices among foreigners.

 Opening an account with some traditional banks can be challenging for newcomers due to language barriers and complex procedures.
-However, international banks like Santander and Millennium have streamlined processes specifically designed for expats and English speakers.
+However, international banks like BNP Paribas and Millennium have streamlined processes specifically designed for expats and English speakers.
 Many banks now use digital identity verification methods, making the account opening process more efficient and accessible to foreign residents.

 Fees and Charges